shikhashikz/shikhashikz.github.io/_posts/2021-06-14-The-End-DailyBlogPost.md

 ❓When was the last time, instead of reading the entire story you jumped straight to the end of the story?

-❓Have you ever done, instead of watching the entire suspense thriller, you fast-forwarded the movie and saw what happened in the end?
+❓Have you ever done, instead of watching the entire suspense thriller, fast-forwarded the movie and saw what happened in the end?

 ❓If you are a writer, do you write the end of the story?